Testing for entanglement with periodic coarse-graining: Introduction

 \section{Introduction}

+The efficient preparation and manipulation of high-dimensional quantum systems allow for the processing of large amounts of quantum information.
+In addition to advantages, such as increased transmission rates, a number of interesting fundamental aspects related to quantum entanglement \cite{horodecki09,guhne09}, non-locality \cite{Brunner14} and contextuality \cite{Amaral18} only become evident with the use of quantum systems of high-dimension.

+The transverse spatial modes of single or entangled photons constitute an interesting experimental platform for the study of high-dimensional quantum systems \cite{Walborn10}.
+In principle, spatial degrees of freedom (DOF) are described by an infinite set of modes: the transverse position or momentum modes provide the continuous variable (CV) description of the spatial DOF, while infinite-dimensional discrete basis can also be explored by using, for instance, the orbital angular momentum \cite{Allen92,Padgett17}, and radial modes \cite{Karimi14a,Zhou17}.
+In the latter approach, a finite dimensional space can be achieved by simply isolating a subset of the entire set of spatial modes.
+For these $d$-dimensional states, entanglement detection \cite{Walborn04a,Leach09,Dada11a,Salakhutdinov12,Giovannini13,Hiesmayr13,Krenn14} is performed with tools developed for finite dimensional quantum systems \cite{Spengler12,Erker17}.

-The transverse position and momentum of single photons are utilized as conjugate quantum variables in many interesting fundamental investigations of quantum mechanics such as complementarity relations \cite{Kocsis11,Lundeen11,Lee12,Menzel12,Bolduc14}, continuous variable (CV) entanglement \cite{Tasca08b,Gomes09} and the spatial demonstration of Einstein-Podolsky-Rosen (EPR) correlations \cite{Howell04,Leach12,Edgar12,Moreau14}.
-In the CV regime, the observation of spatial entanglement of photon pairs from spontaneous parametric down-conversion (SPDC) typically requires the measurement of the detection probabilities associated with the joint distribution for the position and momenta of the photons, from which non-separability \cite{Tasca08b,Gomes09} and EPR \cite{Howell04,Walborn11} criteria can be tested.
-Albeit fundamentally continuous, these distributions in a real-world experiment are subjected to the coarse-graining imposed by the detector resolution \cite{Rudnicki12a}.
-Even though typical CV entanglement and EPR criteria have been adapted for coarse-grained measurements \cite{Tasca13a,Schneeloch13a}, the experimental assessment of the position and momentum correlations necessary for entanglement detection require a large number of measurements, as the spatial entanglement generated in the SPDC process can be very high-dimensional.
+In the CV regime, on the other hand, the observation of spatial entanglement typically requires the measurement of the joint distributions for the position and momenta of the photons \cite{edgar12,Moreau12,Moreau14,Defienne18}, from which criteria devoted to CV systems are used to test for non-separability \cite{Duan00,Mancini02,Shchukin05}, EPR \cite{Reid89,Reid09,Walborn11} correlations and ``steering" \cite{Wiseman07}.
+Albeit fundamentally continuous, real-world experiments are subject to the coarse-graining imposed by the detector resolution \cite{Rudnicki12a}, as well as the limited detector range \cite{Ray13a}.
+Both of these issues can lead to false positives concerning detection of quantum correlations \cite{Tasca13a,Ray13a}.
+Even though typical CV entanglement and EPR criteria have been adapted for coarse-grained measurements \cite{Tasca13a,Schneeloch13a}, the experimental assessment of the position and momentum correlations typically require a large number of measurements.